todaywasawesome/hacktober-honey-pot/README.md

-# Hacktober Honey Pot
+# Hacktobew Honyey Pot
-Don't make junk submissions on popular open source repos, you can make them here.
+Don't make junk submissions on popuwaw open souwce wepos, you can make them hewe.

-Open source maintainers don't want to handle your junk submissions.
-If you're going to submit junk, just submit it here so that maintainers can focus on great submissions.
-If you want to help out with great submissions PLEASE DO!
-Open source is an open effort for everyone, but spamming good repos with junk actually makes open source worse.
+Open souwce maintainyews don't want to handwe youw junk submissions.
+If you'we going to submit junk, just submit it hewe so that maintainyews can focus on gweat submissions.
+If you want to hewp out with gweat submissions PWEASE DO ^w^  Open souwce is an open effowt fow evewyonye, but spamming good wepos with junk actuawwy makes open souwce wowse.

-So if you're going to spam anyway, just spam this repo.
+So if you'we going to spam anyway, just spam this wepo.

-## Need an idea?
+## Nyeed an idea?
-We're making a list of animals, countries, and more in the lists directory.
-If you know of an item that doesn't exist go ahead and add it!
+We'we making a wist of anyimaws, countwies, and mowe in the wists diwectowy.
+If you knyow of an item that doesn't exist go ahead and add it ^w^